CodingAleCR/http_interceptor/example/README.md

 # OpenWeatherApp

 Demonstrates how to use the http_interceptor plugin.
+Due to CORS policies, this example does not fetch data when it is ran on Flutter Web, but it does work if you configure your own server properly or a proxy setup is used like the [CORS anywhere demo on Github](https://github.com/Rob--W/cors-anywhere).

 ## Getting Started